Emergency Conditions We Treat in Angleton, TX

 Concussion

-After a head hit, confusion, repeated vomiting, severe headache, dizziness, sleepiness, or behavior changes are red flags.
+After a head hit, confusion, vomiting, worsening headache, dizziness, sleepiness, or behavior changes are warning signs.

 Burns

-Burns involving the face, hands, joints, chemicals, electricity, blisters, or larger areas can become serious quickly.
+Burns involving the face, hands, joints, chemicals, electricity, blistering, or larger skin areas can become serious quickly.

 Bleeding